Western Plains USD 106: History

+In 1945 (after World War II), the School Reorganization Act in Kansas caused the consolidation of thousands of rural school districts in Kansas.

+In 1963, the School Unification Act in Kansas caused the further consolidatation of thousands of tiny school districts into hundreds of larger Unified School Districts.

-It was formed in 2004 by the consolidation of Ransom USD 302 and Bazine USD 304.
-In 2005 NesTre La Go USD 301 dissolved, and most of its students moved to USD 106.
+USD 106 was formed in 2004 by the consolidation of Ransom USD 302 and Bazine USD 304.

+In 2005, NesTre La Go USD 301 dissolved, and most of its students moved to Western Plains USD 106.